Back in March my husband and I finally sat down with our attorney and created our will.

 - It’s Way Too Easy – Create your will as soon as possible, don’t hold off.
 Once we had all of our documents signed, I instantly felt relief.
 It was such an easy process that I also felt some self-inflicted guilt.
 I felt so bad that I let so much time pass without creating this important document.
 It is seriously so easy to get this done!
 There is no reason to put it off!

-If you’re in Ohio I highly encourage you to reach out to Jesse Taylor today!
+If you’re in Ohio or Kentucky I highly encourage you to reach out to Jesse Taylor today!
 He went above and beyond for us and taught us so much during the process.
 He will teach you how to protect your assets and ensure your family is taken care of.
-The law firm can tailor a strategy to your specific financial needs and draft all of the necessary documentation.
+He can tailor a strategy to your specific financial needs and draft all of the necessary documentation.
 As soon as you sign those documents you will feel so relieved and wonder why you didn’t do this sooner!